grafana/k6-docs/src/data/markdown/docs/02 javascript api/09 k6-net-grpc/10-Client.md

 let client = new grpc.Client();
 // Download addsvc.proto for https://grpcb.in/, located at:
 // https://raw.githubusercontent.com/moul/pb/master/addsvc/addsvc.proto
-// and put it in the current folder ("./" is an optional import path). client.load(["./"], "addsvc.proto")
+// and put it in the same folder as this script. client.load(null, "addsvc.proto");

 export default () => {
     client.connect("grpcb.in:9001", { timeout: "5s" });